kylemurray2/SARTS/README.md

     At this point you could simply make downlooked IFGs with the coregistered stack and then unwrap those.
 Do this by running ifgs.py -dumf.
 This will turn the Dolphin mode off and make the unwrapped ifgs.
 By default, we are doing PS-DS analysis with Dolphin, so we can run that using:

-    runDolphin.py -tnsadc
+    runDolphin.py -ps

     This runs all of the Dolphin steps to do the PS_DS analysis and should output Dolphin/adjusted_wrapped_DS/*slc

     To rerun or run any specific step, these are the options:

+Run Fringe sequential estimator with phase linking

     options:
     -h, --help           show this help message and exit
-    -t, --tops2vrt        Run tops2vrt function. (default: False)
-    -n, --nmap            Run nmap function. (default: False)
+    -p, --do_ps          Run PS estimation. (default: False)
     -s, --sequential_PL  Run sequential_PL function. (default: False)
-    -a, --adjustMiniStacks Run adjustMiniStacks function. (default: False)
-    -d, --ampdispersion   Run ampdispersion function. (default: False)
-    -c, --makeTcorr       Make Tcorr average (default: False)

 10. Make interferograms, downlook, coherence, filter, and unwrap: